 - examine patients' mouth, teeth, gums and jaw

-- diagnose and treat diseased teeth and gums
+- identify and treat diseased teeth and gums

 - replace missing teeth with implants, bridges, or partial or full dentures